 It has been a good twenty years now since I have changed my hair, in any way, shape or form.
 It’s not like I haven’t wanted to, but the process seemed to take on a life of its own.
 Look at thousands of pictures, ask everyone’s opinion, make appointments, then chicken out.
 Please, I thought, don’t turn out to be one of those women that still wears their hair and makeup like they did in their twenties.
 For me, that would have been the eighties.
 I’ve seen the pictures.
 What the heck were we all thinking?

-Why, when I talk a lot about change on this blog, was this so difficult for me to do.
+Why, when I talk and write a lot of articles about midlife reinvention, was this so difficult for me to do.
 Especially when the decision was not a permanent one.
 Hair grows back.
 I’m not stuck with it forever.
 And geez, how superficial am I that I peg so much of my identity, of my femininity, the way others perceive me on something so frivolous as my hair and outward appearance.

 And so, this past week, after all my obsessing, researching and contemplating, I did it.
 I chopped my hair all off.
 As well, I am letting the grey flourish.
 I did not dye my hair, even though at the ends, it is fifty shades of shit.
 The stylist assures me that with the next trim, that should be gone.
 I imagine that time will tell if I pick up the bottle again but so far I am steadfast in embracing nature and the course it has set.